HS 650 001 SP 2017

 Prerequisites

-You can view the General DSPA Prerequisites.
-To ensure students are comfortable in this DSPA course, consider taking the self-assessment (pretest) prior to enrolling in the course.
+You can view the General DSPA Prerequisites Links to an external site..
+To ensure students are comfortable in this DSPA course, consider taking the self-assessment (pretest) Links to an external site. prior to enrolling in the course.

 To summarize, students should have prior experience with college level (undergrad) mathematical modeling, statistical analysis, or programming courses or permission of the instructor.
-Some MOOCs may be taken as prerequisites, e.g., Corsera, EdX1, EdX2.
-Additional examples of remediation courses are provided in the self-assessment (pretest).
+Some MOOCs may be taken as prerequisites, e.g., Corsera Links to an external site., EdX1 Links to an external site., EdX2 Links to an external site..
+Additional examples of remediation courses are provided in the self-assessment (pretest) Links to an external site..

 Course Objectives